-- the Directors' statement that they consider that the annual report and financial statements taken as a whole is fair, balanced and understandable, and provides the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - the section of the annual report describing the work of the Audit Committee, including the significant issues that the Committee considered in relation to the financial statements, and how these issues were addressed; and - the section of the annual report that describes the review of the effectiveness of the Group's risk management and internal control systems.
+- the Directors' statement that they consider that the annual report and financial statements taken as a whole is fair, balanced and understandable, and provides the information necessary for shareholders to assess the Group's position and performance, business model and strategy; - the section of the annual report describing the work of the Audit Committee, including the significant issues that the Audit Committee considered in relation to the financial statements, and how these issues were addressed; and - the section of the annual report that describes the review of the effectiveness of the Group's risk management and internal control systems.

-We are also required to review the part of the Corporate Governance Statement relating to the Group's compliance with the provisions of the UK Corporate Governance in this respect.
-Code specified by the Listing Rules for our review.
+We are also required to review the part of the Corporate Governance Statement relating We have nothing to report to the Group's compliance with the provisions of the UK Corporate Governance Code specified by the Listing Rules for our review.